 TABLE 260-1Anatomic Zone and Structures of the Anterior Neck ||Download (.pdf) TABLE 260-1 Anatomic Zone and Structures of the Anterior Neck

 |Zone 1 ||Clavicles to the cricoid cartilage || |

 |Zone 2 ||Cricoid cartilage to the angle of the mandible || |

 |Zone 3 ||Angle of the mandible and the base of the skull || |

 Distal carotid and vertebral arteries

 Finally, the neck is divided into fascial planes (Figure 260-3).
 The platysma is a thin muscle that stretches from the facial muscles to the thorax, demarcating superficial from deep wounds.
 Wounds that do not penetrate the platysma are not life threatening.
 The platysma muscle is enclosed within superficial fascia anteriorly and deep fascia posteriorly.
 The deep fascia is comprised of the investing, pretracheal, and prevertebral fascia and the carotid sheath.5 These fascial layers compartmentalize neck structures and, thus, can prevent exsanguination by confining hematomas.
-Conversely, increased pressure from expanding hematoma or ...
+Conversely, increased pressure from expanding hematoma or edema can compromise the ...